-The renminbi (literally “people’s currency”)is the legal tender in the mainland of the People’s Republic of China.
+The renminbi (literally “people’s currency”) is the legal tender in Chinese mainland.
 At present, Chinese paper denominations include 1 yuan, 5 yuan, 10 yuan, 20 yuan, 50 yuan, and 100 yuan.
 There are three types of coins with denominations of 1 jiao, 5 jiao, and 1 yuan.

 Features of the pictures on banknotes